Samsung/auto_off_target/src/tests/README.md

 Generated files are compared directly unless they are specified in `special_files` map in `RegressionTester` class, which maps the file name to a function that returns `True` if files are the same according to some criterion.

+## Test data

+Data required for tests has to be generated using CAS (information on CAS setup can be found in [CAS repository](https://github.com/Samsung/CAS)).
+Make sure `CAS_DIR` env variable is set to CAS root directory.

+To generate all required files run `setup_test_data.sh`.
+Make sure you run it from `tests` directory.